fossable/turbine/README.md

 aren't unfairly boosting their rewards.
 In the event that such an injustice occurs, maintainers can cancel payouts or ban contributors.

+### What if the `turbine` owner steals the project's funds?

+Since `turbine` is self-hosted, the crypto wallet is fully under control of the project owner.
+We have to trust them not to misuse funds deposited in `turbine`, just like we have to trust them not to include a backdoor in the software.

 ## Using `turbine` as a contributor

 First, you need to find a repository that's hosting a `turbine`.
 The full list